Do you feel like local yarn stores are just for knitters?

 And so, when you’re wandering around and find a yarn you can’t live without but don’t know what to do with, a quick Ravelry search can share project options for the exact quantity and type of yarn!

 On my last LYS visit, I found a single hank of Madelinetosh Tosh DK yarn that I immediately liked!

 What could I do with just one hank of this yarn though?

 My LYS helped me out, and after a quick search we found over 200 project references that used just 1 hank of this exact yarn!

-2) View yarn in person
+View lots of different yarn in person